DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 NASA-US HRS Program

-At the time, NASA and US commercial aviation industries were heavily involved in a High-Speed Research (HSR) program to further develop Supersonic Transport (SST) aircraft technologies.
+At the time, NASA and US commercial aviation industries were heavily involved in a High-Speed Research (HSR) program further to develop Supersonic Transport (SST) aircraft technologies.

 The goal of the HSR program was to rearticulate the US in a leadership position toward developing a second-generation SST aircraft.